 Hi, guys!
 Happy Hump Day!

 I’ve been meaning to write this blog post for awhile now, and, with the long Columbus Day weekend just around the corner, I figured it was the perfect time.
-Plus, it’s a common question that I receive from CNC readers as well as Designed to Fit Nutrition clients.
+Plus, it’s a common question that I receive from my nutrition clients.
 Staying on track on the weekends is tough, especially when there’s so much delicious food around you and the atmosphere is festive and fun.
 I mean, how can you turn down a piece of cake at a birthday party or a cocktail at happy hour when those are some of the best parts of the celebration?!

 It’s hard to stick with your usual healthy habits if you feel like you’re missing out on the fun, so I splurge (within reason) and enjoy every second of it.
 If I’m too restrictive, it makes me sad (obviously), and I usually find it harder to get back on track come Monday morning.
 It’s almost like I get the cravings out of my system if I eat what I want.
 It’s definitely a balancing act and some weekends are more of a splurge than others, but I always get myself back on track (typically on Sunday, but definitely by Monday morning)!